liormal2000-alt/active_learning/README.md

 | **Deadline** | 23 July 2026, 22:55 |
 | **Submitted for Section A** | `strategy.py` + `video_link.txt` only |

+## My Contribution

+My work focused on designing and evaluating the active-learning strategy for the imbalanced employee attrition problem.
+I contributed to the iterative sampling and class-rebalancing pipeline, structured and analyzed 32 controlled experiments, and evaluated performance using repeated F1 measurements.
+I also investigated unsuccessful configurations and compared observed improvements against the experimental noise floor to distinguish meaningful gains from random variation.
 ## The short version

 The metric decides the strategy.
 Two facts about F1-on-"Left"-at-a-frozen-0.5-threshold